 IR is a pinheader that is used for linking with your ID device to allow transmission of data to another system that also supports the IR feature.
+This mainboard provides users with two types of IR pinheaders.

 Speaker is connected with the case speaker.